Gaoligongshan National Nature Reserve: Geography

 Gaoligongshan National Nature Reserve covers an altitude ranging from the Nujiang lowlands (700 m) to alpine Gaolingong environment.
 The reserve runs 9 km from east to west and 135 km from south to north.
 Out of the total area, 85% is covered by natural forest.
-The region receives a high average annual rainfall of 100–400 mm.
+The region receives a high average annual rainfall of 1000–4000 mm.
 The climate is cool and dry from November to April, and warm and wet between May and October.
 Wona (3,916 m) is the highest peak in the reserve, and the highest areas are restricted as an inviolate core, where visitors are not allowed.
-The only exception is along the southern silk road, which is the only access to the highest elevations in the reserve.
+The only exception is along the southern Silk Road, which is the only access to the highest elevations in the reserve.

 The unique climatic condition of the area allows a complete transition from temperate to tropical forest, which is rare in the world.
 The forest is broadly classified as Sino-Himalayan Temperate Forest and Sino-Himalayan Subtropical Forest.
-More specifically, the forest types include tropical monsoon forest (<1,000 m above sea level), subtropical broad-leaf forest (1,000–2,600 m), temperate (montane) deciduous broad-leaf forest (1,000–3,000 m), subalpine coniferous forest (2,700–3,500 m), alpine meadow (>3,400 m), and alpine tundra.
-In addition, the reserve contains part of the Nujiang Langcang Gorge alpine conifer and mixed forests ecoregion.
+More specifically, the forest types include tropical rainforest and seasonal tropical forest (<1,000 m above sea level), laurel forest (1,000–2,600 m), temperate (montane) deciduous broad-leaf forest (1,000–3,000 m), subalpine coniferous forest (2,700–3,500 m), alpine meadow (>3,400 m), and alpine tundra.
+In addition, the reserve contains part of the Nujiang Langcang Gorge alpine conifer and mixed forests and Northern Indochina subtropical forests.